 Observe for Reduced Rat Activity

-After several weeks of trying this hack, keep an eye out and observe if there is less or no activity from these little creatures.
-However, if your DIY efforts were unsuccessful, you might need a professional exterminator for your home.
+After several weeks of trying this, observe the behavior of the rats.
+If there is less or no activity from these little creatures your DIY efforts were successful.
+If you notice no change in their behavior, you might need a professional exterminator for your home.

 Conclusion

-If starving the rats doesn’t work, call a professional exterminator to resolve your rat infestation problem.
+To get rid of rats, follow our DIY guide above.
+If it doesn’t work, call a professional exterminator to resolve your rat infestation problem.